Should my student be using a calculator in maths?

+Should you allow your student to use a calculator?
+If so, when is it appropriate?
 When I was growing up, I was barely allowed to use a calculator.
 My grandfather was “old school”, and believed that it would make me lazy.
-Years and several technological advancements later, I’m very grateful to him for encouraging me to rely on my own abilities.
-To this day I still use mental math from grocery shopping to planning my budget.
-It has been helpful and I personally feel better for me mentally.
-Should you allow your student to use a calculator?
-If so, when is it appropriate?
-There are a few things to consider when making this decision.
+Many years later and several technological advancements, I’m very grateful to him for encouraging me to rely on my own abilities.
+I use my mental math skills daily, from grocery shopping to planning my budget and to understanding work projects at a deeper level.
+Sometimes complex concepts that others struggle to understand are made simple by the maths skills I've learnt all my life.
+Having good maths skills has had a huge impact on my life and continues to keep giving.

 Well, that depends on how your student uses the calculator.
 If they can only do basic single-digit addition and have to reach for their calculator (or phone) to add up the bigger equations, you're in trouble!